Top 10 Sexiest Photos Of Nikki Bella On Instagram

 Nikki Bella announced her retirement from WWE on Monday, TMZ reports, telling her fans that her body simply “can’t handle it any more.”
-In honor of Stephanie Nicole Garcia-Colace’s (that’s her real name) retirement, here are the ten sexiest photos of Nikki Bella on Instagram.
+In honor of Stephanie Nicole Garcia-Colace’s (that’s her real name) retirement, here are the 10 sexiest photos of Nikki Bella on Instagram.

 Keeping It Basic